 Does my Weblos need to bring money with him to camp?

 A modest amount of spending money may be left for your Scout to use at the Trading Post during the week.
 The amount of money you send to camp with your Webelos is an individual matter between you and your son.

 Pocket knives are a part of Scouting and an important tool for use in the outdoors.
 However, it is very important that Scouts be taught to use and handle them safely and properly.
 To accomplish this objective we have implemented the following pocket knife policy and training program:

 All knives will be collected at registration.
 Parents will be asked to remind their Webelos about the importance of using pocket knives properly and in following the rules of camp.
 Any pocket knife found in a Webelos possession, which was not collected during registration, will be taken from the Scout and returned per discretion of the campsite leader.
 A pocket knife handling and safety clinic will be held in the Scoutcraft area on Monday after which the Scout may use the knife during supervised activities only.
 After that, the knife will be taken away from any Scout who misuses or mishandles the knife, at the discretion of the campsite leader(s).

 What is WOW Plus?

 WOW Plus includes the four days at Webelos Overnight Week, August 14-17, and two days at Adventure Day Camp, August 18 & 19.
 A full week of programs for your Webelos for only $100 more!
-If your Webelos will be participating in WOW Plus bus transportation is included for the two days at Adventure Day Camp.
+If your Webelos will be participating in WOW Plus optional bus transportation or extended day program are available for a nominal fee for the two days at Adventure Day Camp.
 Please click here to see available bus stops.
 Please note that there is no bus service on Friday afternoon because of the family bbq & campfire.